Practice Development for Medical Expert Witnesses

 Is Google God?

 By Beryl Vaughan

-Google is now officially a verb, Per the Oxford English Dictionary, to Google is to:
+To “Google” is now officially a verb.
+Per the Oxford English Dictionary:

 “I googled for a cheap hotel/flight deal.”

 Google yourself.
 Put in your name and/or area of expertise.
 Try it with med-legal terms like “[your area of expertise] expert witness” or “Med-legal [your area of expertise] and, of course, your name.
 Take note of the results.
 This is what an attorney will find.

 It’s hard to find the right medical specialist for a case where the medical issues are confusing to the attorney.

 The searcher is likely an attorney (solo practice,) or law firm (bigger practice) staff who are laypeople.
 A staff person may have even less experience than the attorney with nuanced medical or psychological issues in a case.

 A layperson is looking for you.
 What will they find?

 A common scenario is a person low on the law firm’s totem pole is asked to find an expert witness in the field speculated to be accurate.
 (The searcher might also be an overworked solo practitioner.)